 Packing problems can be easily and precisely defined in a mathematical manner, but many important questions are still completely elusive.
 In this work, we uncover a fundamental aspect of many versions of geometric packing by settling their computational difficulty.

-We denote \pack \piecetype \conttype \motiontype as the packing problem with pieces of the type \piecetype, containers of type $\conttype$, and motions of type $\motiontype$.
+We denote \pack \piecetype \conttype \motiontype\ as the packing problem with pieces of the type \piecetype, containers of type $\conttype$ and motions of type $\motiontype$.
 In an instance of \pack{\piecetype}{\conttype}{\motiontype}, we are given pieces $p_1,\ldots,p_n$ of type $\piecetype$ and a container $\cont$ of type $\conttype$.
-We want to decide if there is a motion of type $\motiontype$ for each piece such that after moving the pieces by these motions, each piece is in $\cont$ and the pieces are pairwise interior-disjoint.
+We want to decide if there is a motion of type~$\motiontype$ for each piece such that after moving the pieces by these motions, each piece is in $\cont$ and the pieces are pairwise interior-disjoint.
 Such a placement of the pieces is called a \emph{valid} placement.

 As the allowed motions, we consider \emph{translations} (\translation) and \emph{rigid motions} (\rotation), where a rigid motion is a combination of a translation and a rotation.
-As containers and pieces, we consider squares ($\square$), convex polygons (\convexpolygon), simple polygons (\polygon), convex curved polygons (\convexcurved), and curved polygons (\curved), where a \emph{curved polygon} is a region enclosed by a simple closed curve consisting of a finite number of line segments and arcs contained in hyperbolae (such as the graph of $y=1/x$).
+As containers and pieces, we consider squares ($\square$), convex polygons (\convexpolygon), simple polygons (\polygon) and curved polygons (\curved), where a \emph{curved polygon} is a region enclosed by a simple closed curve consisting of a finite number of line segments and arcs contained in hyperbolae (such as the graph of $y=1/x$).